davecharron/AI-IBMi-guide/src/content/docs/code_assist/WCA.md

 # General updates on the IBM-backed code assistant project

 IBM i working on a code assistant project for IBM i based on the IBM Granite series of models.
-The statement of direction can be found [here](https://www.ibm.com/docs/en/announcements/statement-direction-code-assistant-rpg).
+The statement of direction can be found [here](https://www.ibm.com/docs/en/announcements/statement-direction-code-assistant-rpg) and a follow-on with the ability to sign up for a preview version is [here](https://www.ibm.com/new/announcements/introducing-the-upcoming-ibm-watsonx-code-assistant-for-i).

 When there is an official announcement from IBM, this page will be updated.
 In the meantime, listed here are some reference materials that you can use for more information: